/ HOMESCHOOL CONNECTION STAFF

 I played piano and clarinet through my years at Holland Christian before I went to Calvin College for Elementary Education.
 Through God’s perfect plan and leading, He directed me to a Music Education degree as well.
 After graduating from Calvin in 1990, I taught first grade at Hudsonville Christian for 5 years before starting our family.

-My husband, Kevin, and I have three sons: Jason is at Trinity Christian College, Seth is at Cornerstone University and Benjamin is a sophomore at Holland Christian.
+My husband, Kevin, and I have three young adult sons: Jason, Seth, and Benjamin.
 For the past few decades, I have been teaching private piano and clarinet lessons at home, playing clarinet in the Holland Symphony and the Holland American Legion Band, and leading Sunday school singing at Noordeloos Church.
 In addition to music activities, I enjoy taking walks with our Wheaten Terrier named Abby, exercising, attending Bible study, having lunch with friends, and going to the beach.

 I love sharing music with children!
 It is my hope that my students will grow in their love of God and their love of music as they come to class each Wednesday.
 Leading children in worship of our Great Creator is a wonderful privilege and an opportunity to share His faithfulness in my own life.
 Praise songs and hymns tell us so much about God’s attributes, His love for His people and what He wants us to do in the world.
 Being involved in music also offers friendships and community to those who are participating.
 I hope that my students will feel loved and valued in music class.
 I also hope they will find music to be a joy for the rest of their lives.